 Local PTAs fall under the Internal Revenue Code classification of tax-exempt 501(c)(3) nonprofits.
 Texas PTA has developed procedures and provided detailed information to protect PTAs from violating the restrictions that apply to the 501(c)(3) classification.
-Please review the BASICS Treasurer Resource Guide for more information on the rights and responsibilities of being a 501(c)(3) organization.
+Review the Basics Treasurer Resource Guide for more information on the rights and responsibilities of being a 501(c)(3) organization.